5 Ways to Overcome Fear When Making a Big Decision

-Sometimes it’s hard to believe what God says because it’s so incredible.
+Sometimes it’s hard to believe what God says because it’s incredible.

 I felt so blessed to be able to live in Coronado.

-My husband and I spent a lot of time there when we were dating long distance while he was stationed there.
+My husband and I spent a lot of time there when we were dating long distances while he was stationed there.

 I also had to receive the peace of knowing He was leading us instead of holding onto my fears.

-I want to be clear that I’m not saying that when we release our fears to the Lord, that we get physical things, a nice place to live, or that our circumstances improve every time.
+I want to be clear that I’m not saying that when we release our fears to the Lord, we get material things, a nice place to live, or that our circumstances improve every time.

-The biggest change is being able to operate from a place of peace.
+The most significant change is operating from a place of peace.

 Being able to overcome our fears when making a big decision is so comforting.